Wednesday, 22 November 2017 at 9:00AM

 - Discussion of delegates current projects

-The first essential element of a successful project is a clear definition of what your project is and is not.
-This is often easier said than done and this session shares some tried and tested methods and techniques that can help, whether working one-to-one with a ‘customer’ or as part of a larger group.
+It has been said that 'If you don't know where you are going, any route is good enough!'
+One of the most vital elements of success in project work is to have clearly defined and agreed goals.
+This is often easier said than done and this session shares some tried and tested methods and techniques that can help, whether working one-to-one with a 'customer' or as part of a larger group.

 - Exercises and examples